Utah Administrative Code

 (20) signing, executing, or issuing bonds by an unlicensed person;

-(21) executing bond without countersignature by a licensed agent at time of issue;
+(21) executing bonds without countersignature by a licensed bail bond producer at time of issue;

-(22) failing to account for and to pay any premiums held by the licensee in a fiduciary capacity to the bail bond surety company, bail bond surety insurer or other person who is entitled to receive them;
+(22) failing to account for and to pay any premiums held by the licensee in a fiduciary capacity to the bail bond agency, surety insurer, or other person who is entitled to receive them;

-(23) knowingly violating, advising, encouraging, or assisting the violation of any statute, court order, or injunction in the course of a business regulated under this chapter;
+(23) knowingly violating, advising, encouraging, or assisting the violation of any statute, court order, or injunction in the course of a business regulated under Title 31A, Chapter 35;

 (24) conviction of felony involving illegally using, carrying, or possessing a dangerous weapon;

-(25) conviction of any act of personal violence or force against any person or conviction of threatening to commit any act of personal violence or force against any person, including but not limited to violent felonies as defined under Utah Code Annotated Section 76-3-203.5;
+(25) conviction of any act of personal violence or force against any person or conviction of threatening to commit any act of personal violence or force against any person, including but not limited to violent felonies as defined under Section 76-3-203.5;

 (26) soliciting sexual favors as a condition of obtaining, maintaining, or exonerating bail bond, regardless of the identity of the person who performs the favors;